 To use jest to mock useState, we’ll need to actually use useState from React.
 The jest.requireActual() function allows us to return the actual React useState module instead of mocking it out.

-At the top of our file under our import statements, we’ll add this code:
+At the top of our file under our import statements and before the describe() block, we’ll add this code:

 jest.mock('react', () => ({